 Live & Learn

-Applications for fall are now open!
+Applications for fall 2015 will open in February.
 Please apply early to avoid being waitlisted.
 Please note: You must be a current DCC student or have completed an admissions application in order to apply for housing.
 Applications for fall 2014 are now closed due to an extremely long waitlist.
 However, if you are a local student already attending DCC, there may be openings in October or November.

 You must apply for admission to the College before you apply for housing, as you will need portal login information to access the online housing application.
 Be sure to keep your financial aid paperwork on track and apply early for housing to avoid having to be wait-listed.